 Without a doubt, stress is a fact of life in today’s society.
 How we handle and deal with it can tremendously affect our mental health for better or for worse.

-One of the most important things is continuing to have conversations like these and end the stigma around mental health being a taboo.
+One of the most important things is continuing to have conversations like these and end the stigma around mental health is a taboo.
 Because at the end of the day sometimes it’s okay to not be okay!
 As long as we’re working towards helping ourselves that’s the best we can ask for!

 Want some more self-improvement articles?
 Check out some of my other posts: